kalaLokia/python-space/README.md

 # python-workground
-A open python project resource of mine.
+Some open python projects of mine.